msieroslawska/przepisy-babci-lali/README.md

 ## 🚀 TODO

+- [x] Add translations
+  - Now it's only recipe list filtering the correct pages
+  - [ ] Add translations of other page elements
+  - [ ] Add redirect to correct page directly on the recipe page
+  - [ ] Make them look fancy
 - [ ] Finish adding all recipes
 - [x] Normalize recipe names for the file mapper to pick up all the pics
   - [ ] ~Think about another data structure to keep the recipes...
 JSON is too simple.~ JSON is fine if structured well.
 Will stay for now.